-Keith Faber: And- Jen Miller: Um, and, and this is my point now, is, when [01:08:00] are we going to have experts, not Jen Miller, but political scientist- PART 2 OF 4 ENDS [01:08:04] Jen Miller: And are we going to have experts, not Jen Miller, but political scientists and legal experts, um, coming and helping us decide together how this is upheld?
-Keith Faber: So Miss Chairman, which was exactly my point.
-And so you, I think we're making the same point.
+Keith Faber: And-

+Jen Miller: Um, and, and this is my point now, is, when [01:08:00] are we going to have experts, not Jen Miller, but political scientistlegal experts, um, coming and helping us decide together how this is upheld?

+Jen Miller: And are we going to have experts, not Jen Miller, but political scientists and the same point.
 The term has not been defined.
 It is somewhat nebulous 'cause you can read this different ways.
 But it very clearly says you can't draw a district primarily to favor or disfavor a po-political party.
 And that in many cases, [01:08:30] is at odds with trying to wo-draw a certain number of Democrat or a certain number of Republican districts.
 A- and so that's where the next provision, and this is why when we debate what these things mean, the next provision, provision C says the district shall be compact.
 That's not a discretionary term.
 Uh, compact is, is I agree, not specifically defined, but at least those are things that are in concept if done will be drawing districts based on geography and communities [01:09:00] of interest and, and not splitting political subdivisions, which the rules require, which aren't discretionary.